craftingcity/The-Known-World/README.md

 Kobolds are rumored to be formed from the blood of a true Dragon, and inherit a measure of that dragon's powers.

 **Age.** You are considered fully mature at age six and you can live up to one-hundred and twenty years.
 Kobold mothers birth litters of about six.
 **Size.** Mechanically, your size is small.
 You stand at about two and a half feet tall.
-You weigh about forty pounds.
+You weigh about sixty pounds.
 **Speed.** Your speed is 30 feet per round.
 **Pack Brain.** You have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.
 **Sunlight Sensitivity.** You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.